Convenient Care Without Leaving Home

 Conducting Your Visit

-Your physician’s office will send a text message to start a telehealth visit by video.
+Your physician’s office will send a text message from a 312 area code to start a telehealth visit by video.

 Your physician will call you directly.
 Please be by your phone 15 minutes before the visit.
 The call may come from an unknown number.

-- Not every appointment can be conducted through telehealth, and a telehealth visit is not for an emergency or crisis.
+- Not every appointment can be done through telehealth.
+A telehealth visit is not for an emergency or crisis.
 Please call 911 or go to the nearest emergency room if you are having an emergency.

 - Privacy, confidentiality and the security of information are important to Northwestern Medicine.
 We use a secure video tool that allows you to connect with your physician online while protecting your privacy.
 Video visits are not recorded or stored.